VeloCity is Atlanta’s newest cycling event.

 - Jeff Schneider

 What is VeloCity?

 VeloCity (pronounced velo - city) is a fundraising ride benefitting Grady Hospital.
-Starting and ending in downtown Atlanta, VeloCity offers four distances to choose from ranging from a 5-miles closed course city ride to a 100-mile route.
-There are also several indoor cycling (spin) sessions that will be held onsite at the start/finish venue.
+Starting at Mercedes-Benz Stadium and ending at The Home Depot Backyard in downtown Atlanta, VeloCity offers four distances to choose from ranging from a closed course City Ride to a scenic 100-mile route, as well as indoor cycling.
 VeloCity is a ride, not a race, so you can go at your own pace.
 All routes are fully supported with rest stops and support vehicles.